 Here’s an overview of some of them so you can safeguard your well-being:

-Adenomyosis is a condition that affects 20% to 65% women worldwide.
+Adenomyosis is a condition that affects 20% to 65% of women worldwide.
 This health condition affects a woman’s inner lining of their uterus by breaking through the walls of the uterus.
 Adenomyosis can cause severe muscle cramps, bloating before menstrual periods, and lower abdominal pressure.

-If you suspect that you’re experiencing the symptoms of adenomyosis, it’s best if you see gynaecologists right away.
-Although this health condition isn’t life-threatening, it can still have negative impact on a woman’s life.
+If you suspect that you’re experiencing the symptoms of adenomyosis, it’s best if you see gynecologists right away.
+Although this health condition isn’t life-threatening, it can still have a negative impact on a woman’s life.
 When left untreated, this health condition can cause heavy bleeding during periods that can result in anemia and fatigue.

 This condition affects the woman’s uterus, and it happens while the baby grows in the womb.
 This occurs when certain tissues start growing in areas other than within the uterus.
 This growth can take place in the bowels, the ovaries, the bladder, or behind the uterus.